 - Take That!: "My Dear Boy" has a gigantic take that against Gun Control.
 Where it shows Mr. Goodman having to go through all types of testing and paperwork to simply buy his son a BB Gun.

 - Token Good Teammate: The Goodmans are frequently shown to be the only good people in the entire town.
-Of course, they own Mr. Pickles, so that might balance things out.
+Of course, they own Mr. Pickles as their Right-Hand Attack Dog, so that might balance things out.

 - The Unreveal: The second and third season finale tease the reveal of an explanation of what Mr. Pickles actually is, but the question goes unanswered.
 The former cliffhanger is just straight up ignored, while the latter does get at least a few sentences in before being cut off.
 Parodied in the fourth season premiere, Grandpa discovers the entire truth of Mr. Pickles comes from and explains it in detail to a very disinterested Sheriff.
 While we do get to hear the rest of the story of where the first Evil Dog came from, Sheriff completely tunes out as Grandpa gets to what he calls the most interesting part.

 - Victory Is Boring: Mr. Pickles gets Grandpa sent to the insane asylum and immediately regrets it when he realizes this means he no longer gets to mess with him.